Groningen gas field: Production

 At its peak, the Groningen field had 29 extraction clusters.
 Spread over these clusters were approximately 300 gas wells.
 These are controlled from a control room in Sappemeer.
 The saline groundwater that emerges from the gas production is injected into an empty gas field in the original rock layer at Borgsweer.
 The natural gas condensate that is released is transported by inland shipping to refineries in Botlek.

 After decades of production, the pressure in the Groningen field decreased.
 The Groningen Long Term Project (GLT) was started in 1997 to counteract the pressure drop.
 This project was completed in 2009.
 Compressors are installed that can bring the pressure of the field back to the desired level.
 The total investment amount was approximately two billion euros.
 During this renovation, the characteristic flare towers with pilot light disappeared at many locations.

 Initially, gas extraction had a strong seasonal pattern.
 In winter, there was a high demand for gas for heating purposes, hence more was produced.
 From 2015 the goal has been to achieve equal production throughout the year.
 This was because the pressure decreased and less could be extracted per day, but also to limit earthquakes.
-For this purpose, natural gas is stored in underground gas storages in the summer.
+For this purpose, methane is stored in underground gas storages in the summer.
 There are three gas storage facilities in the Netherlands: Bergermeer gas storage, Langelo/Norg and Grijpskerk.